Liverpool criticise city Mayor over claims fans would break coronavirus social distancing rules if they win Premier League title | Goal.com

-Liverpool criticise city Mayor over claims fans would break coronavirus social distancing rules if they win Premier League title
+Liverpool criticise city mayor over claims fans would break coronavirus social distancing rules if they win Premier League

 Liverpool say they are “aware of and disappointed by” comments made by Joe Anderson, the Mayor of the city, which suggested that Reds fans would “congregate outside Anfield” should football matches resume behind closed doors.